openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

    You can set multiple properties of the main window, such as the background color, brightness, and whether the main window is touchable.
 The code snippet below uses the **touchable** property as an example.

-3. Load content for the main window.
+3. Load content to the main window.

-   Call **loadContent** to load the page content to the main window.
+   Call **loadContent** to load content to the main window.

 ```ts
 import UIAbility from '@ohos.app.ability.UIAbility';